MelissaN/holbertonschool-low_level_programming/0x08-static_libraries/README.md

 This repository holds some projects I worked on for Holberton School.
 The goal is to learn coding and concepts through the C programming language.

 ## Concepts to be learned in this repository:
-* what is a static library
+* what a static library is
-* how does it work
+* how it works
-* how to create one
+* how to create one `ar -cr`
-* and how to use it
+* how to use it

 ## Description of what each file shows:
-libholberton.a
-	- created this static library containing some functions holberton.h
+1. libholberton.a - created this static library containing some functions
-	- included function prototypes of functions in library create_static_lib.sh
+2. holberton.h - included function prototypes of functions in library
-	- shell script to compile pre linking and create static library
+3. create_static_lib.sh - shell script to compile pre linking and create static library

 ## Authors
 * Melissa Ng